WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this way you **can have 1 policy per 1 user per 1 endpoint**

 * the **_bucket policy_ still applies**, that is **the resulting permissions are an intersection of the access point policy and the root bucket policy**

+- you **have to use sigv4 to access objects through an _Access Point_**.
+I personally wish it was not the case as they do not support anonymous users.

 #### Encryption